 This policy covers all areas of staff and student life.
-It ensures that the provisions of all equalities legislation are met in full, in particular the Race Relations Amendment Act 2000 and the Disability Discrimination Act; Special Educational Needs and Disability Act October 2002.
-The policy is also mindful of other legislation, which has an impact on the West Midlands Consortium, namely the “Framework” Equal Treatment Directive, Disability Act 2004, Sex Discrimination Amendment Act 2005 and the Age legislation forecast for 2006.
+It ensures that the provisions of the Equality Act 2010 are met in full.
+The policy is also mindful of other legislation, which has an impact on the West Midlands Consortium.
 The policy ensures firm action is taken to redress inequality wherever possible.

 The following equal opportunity related codes, policies and procedures identifies the West Midlands Consortium’s D&EO Policy.

 The term 'disabilities' covers a wide range of conditions including physical and mobility difficulties, deaf and hard of hearing, blind and partially sighted, specific learning difficulties including dyslexia, medical conditions and mental health problems.
 Some disabilities may be long-term, others may be temporary.